frconor-ebook/meditations/_posts/2025-05-09-st-matthias.md

 Peter does not make the choice himself---he leaves that to God.
 We read in the Book of Proverbs, "The lot is cast into the lap, but the decision is wholly from the Lord" (Prov.
 16:33).

 The apostles put forward two people, Joseph called Barsabbas, and Matthias which means 'God\'s gift.'

-They cast lots for them.
-The lot fell upon Matthias, and so he was enrolled with the other eleven apostles.
-An ancient historian tells us that Matthias had belonged to a group of seventy-two who had been sent by Jesus to preach to the cities of Israel (cf. Eusebius, *The Ecclesiastical History*).
+"They cast lots for them.
+The lot fell upon Matthias, and so he was enrolled with the other eleven apostles" (Acts 1:26).
+An ancient historian tells us that Matthias had belonged to a group of seventy-two who had been sent by Jesus to preach to the cities of Israel (*cf*.
+Eusebius, *The Ecclesiastical History*).

 Before the election, Peter and the other apostles prayed to God because the choice is not to be theirs; vocation is always a divine choice.